 The upgraded Nest Cam IQ Outdoor includes a speaker which Nest claims is 15x more powerful than that on the older camera.

 The original Nest Cam Outdoor has a half-duplex audio system, which means that you have to press the button to speak to someone and hold it while you talk in a walkie-talkie fashion.
-The latest Nest Cam IQ Outdoor camera uses a full-duplex system instead - so a single button press allows you to have a full conversation as if you're making a phone call.
+The newer Nest Cam IQ Outdoor camera meanwhile, uses a full-duplex system instead - so a single button press allows you to have a full conversation as if you're making a phone call.

-The latest design also includes a large RGB light ring which lights up when the two-way communication is in use so visitors can see where they're being addressed from.
+The newer design also includes a large RGB light ring which lights up when the two-way communication is in use so visitors can see where they're being addressed from.

 Both these cameras have similar Wi-Fi connectivity but the Nest Cam IQ Outdoor includes 2x2 MIMO (multiple-input and multiple-output) transmitters meaning it should be capable of maintaining a better signal than its predecessor.